dnwitko/IT-360-Final-Project/README.md

  ## Risk Management
 **Identified risks with impact/probability assessments:**
 - LLM Hallucinations/Inaccurate Analysis
+  - Impact: Medium
+  - Probability: Low
+  - Mitigation: Exploring various models to find the best qualities.
 - Malformed or Corrupted logs [1]
+  - Impact: Medium
-- Sensitive Data
+  - Probability: Low
+  - Mitigation: Flagging files for manual review, compiled into a comprehensive list.
 - Encrypted Files
+  - Impact: High
+  - Probability: Medium
+  - Mitigation: Decrypt first, analyze later; Flag files for manual review.

  ## Resources
 **Budget Allocation:** [1]
-We will need a budget of $20.00 - $50.00 for API credits, but if the LLM is running locally, we will need a $0.00 budget to complete this project.
+We will need a budget of $20.00 - $50.00 for API credits, but if the LLM is good enough to run locally, we will need a $0.00 budget to complete this project.

 **Required Tools and Technology:**
 - Python 3.0